Sapna-Singh10/Stress-Prediction/README.md

 - `matplotlib`
 - `seaborn`

-Install the required packages using:
+Install them with:

 ```bash
 pip install pandas numpy scikit-learn matplotlib seaborn
 ```

-## Usage
+## 🧠 Usage

-### Data Analysis and Model Training
+### 📉 Data Analysis and Model Training

-The Jupyter Notebook guides you through loading the dataset, performing exploratory data analysis, preprocessing data, and training machine learning models to predict stress levels.
+The notebook guides you through loading the dataset, conducting EDA, preprocessing data, and training ML models for stress prediction.

-### Visualization
+### 📊 Visualization

-The Power BI dashboard provides interactive visualizations to better understand the factors influencing stress and the model's predictions.
+Interactive visualizations in Power BI help understand stress factors and model outputs.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please fork the repository and submit a pull request.
+Fork the repository, make changes, and submit a pull request 🔁

-## License
+## 📄 License

+Licensed under the **MIT License**.
+See the LICENSE file for more details.

 ---

-> **Note**: Ensure that the dataset file `Stress Prediction.xls` is present in the project directory to execute the notebook successfully.
+> ⚠️ **Note**: Ensure the dataset file `Stress Prediction.xls` is in the project directory before running the notebook.